 Wanaque is a somewhat small borough located in the state of New Jersey.
 With a population of 11,848 people and two constituent neighborhoods, Wanaque is the 185th largest community in New Jersey.

 Housing costs in Wanaque are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Wanaque is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Wanaque is a borough of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Wanaque who work in office and administrative support (18.76%), management occupations (11.70%), and sales jobs (9.15%).

 Also of interest is that Wanaque has more people living here who work in computers and math than 95% of the places in the US.

+Wanaque is a very ethnically-diverse borough.
 The people who call Wanaque home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wanaque residents report their race to be White, followed by Asian.
 Wanaque also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.30% of the borough’s residents.
+People of Hispanic or Latino origin account for 13.95% of the borough’s residents.
 Important ancestries of people in Wanaque include Irish, German, Polish, and Russian.

 The most common language spoken in Wanaque is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Italian.